minecraftforum/rules-archive/rules/servers/rules.markdown

 * Steal another server's original post is not allowed, this is considered spam and plagerism
 * Encouraging bumping of any topic is not allowed
 * Discussing of non-server related topics in a server topic is not allowed.
 An excessive amount of off topic posts can lead to a temporary or permanent lock of your server topic.
-* Servers may be removed or banned at the staff's dicretion.
+* Servers may be removed or banned at the staff's dicretion

 #### Looking For